The Norwegian area of responsibility (SRR):

-The 330 squadron's old but trusty SeaKing rescue helicopters will be replaced over the next ten years by new rescue helicopters that are faster, have a longer range and are better equipped than the current helicopters.
+The old but trusty SeaKing rescue helicopters is about to be replaced by AW101 SAR helicopters, they have a longer range and are better equipped.

-In addition to this, the offshore industry has helicopters and rescue vessels in connection with oil installations that the rescue service uses.
+In addition to this, the offshore industry have SAR helicopters and rescue vessels in connection with oil installations that the rescue service uses.

 At sea the Norwegian Sea Rescue's rescue boats and Coast Guard vessels are important resources.